TenSketch/Prabhat/content/repertoire/our-repertoire.md

 #### **Shrinivasa Kalyana:**
 ~~4 images~~

-&emsp; &emsp; This novel presentation “Sreenivasa Kalyana” integrates the conceptual and the symbolic aspects of the “intellect” and the mind.
+This novel presentation “Sreenivasa Kalyana” integrates the conceptual and the symbolic aspects of the “intellect” and the mind.
 The first half unfolds with the universal concept of the macro unifying with the micro.
 The audience can envisage the process of ultimate realization through the unparalleled story of Lord Srinivasa.

 **Concept:** Raghavendra J Prabhat